Australian Government advice for Lebanon

 Israeli forces remain in the southern border town of Ghajar and there are ongoing tensions in the surrounding region.
-In July 2014, a number of rockets were fired into Israel from southern Lebanon.
-Israel responded with artillery fire.
 While the presence of the LAF and UN forces in southern Lebanon has led to a general improvement in the security environment, further clashes could occur.
 As highlighted by the conflict between Israel and Hizballah in 2006, the security situation could change without notice and Australians could be caught up in violence directed at others.
 You should avoid any areas where military activity is ongoing and be ready to depart the area at short notice.

 Palestinian refugee camps: We strongly advise you not to travel to Palestinian refugee camps in any part of Lebanon.
 Extremist groups are known to operate inside the camps.
 The security situation in the camps is unpredictable and could deteriorate without warning.
 The Lebanese state has no formal security presence in the camps and they experience high levels of crime.
 There are frequent armed clashes between rival factions within some of the camps.

 Terrorist attacks are highly likely and could occur anytime throughout Lebanon.
-Security services remain on a high state of alert following a recent increase in attacks since late 2013.
+Security services remain on a high state of alert following an increase in attacks since late 2013.
 You should monitor local media for developments and exercise a high degree of personal security awareness.

 In the current environment where terrorist attacks are highly likely, security services continue to carry out operations across Lebanon to prevent attacks.
 In some recent cases, suspects have detonated explosives to avoid arrest, resulting in casualties, including in areas that have not previously been the target of attacks (such as the Duroy Hotel in Raouche, west Beirut, on 25 June).
 If you notice a security operation is underway, you should immediately leave the area.

 Attacks have targeted the southern suburbs of Beirut and are related to the involvement of Lebanese nationals in the conflict in Syria.